jethornton/flexgui/docs/source/parameters.rst

 ------------------

 To set a user parameter value in the var file with a QDoubleSpinBox add a couple of string type Dynamic Properties.
-The parameters 31 - 5000 are avaliable for use in NC code programs.
+See :doc:`property` The parameters 31 - 5000 are avaliable for use in NC code programs.
 Replace `nnnn` with the variable number.
 ::

 	function set_var